notsatan/kodi-strm/readme.md

 ## Setup
 1. Create a [Google Project](http://console.developers.google.com/) and [enable Google Drive API](https://developers.google.com/drive/api/v3/enable-drive-api).
-2. Once you enable the Drive API for your project, setup the cerdentials required to use the API.
+2. Once you enable the Drive API for your project, setup credentials required to use this API.
-3. Download the credentials as a JSON file and rename them it as `credentials.json`.
+3. Download the credentials as a JSON file and rename the file as `credentials.json`.
-4. Move the credentials into the same directory containing the python script.
+4. Move the `credentials,json` file into the same directory containing the python script.
 5. Install the python dependencies.
     <br> `pip install -r requirements.txt`
 6. Install [Kodi AddOn for Google Drive](https://kodi.tv/addon/music-add-ons-picture-add-ons-plugins-video-add-ons/google-drive) in your Kodi installation.
 7. Login to the add-on.
 Make sure that you use the same Google account while logging into this script and the Google add-on.

-Alternatively, for the fourth step, you can directly use the `setup.sh` or `setup.bat` scripts to get an efficient setup.
+Alternatively, for the fourth step, you can directly use the `setup.sh` or `setup.bat` scripts and have them create an efficient setup for you.

 > #### What do the setup scripts do?
 >
 > The setup script will;
 > * Update `pip`
 > * Install `virtualenv`
-> * Create a virtual environment as a directory named `.venv`
+> * Create a virtual environment named `.venv`
-> * Install required packages inside this virtual environment.
+> * Install required packages into this virtual environment.

-While anyone is free to use them, do note that the setup scripts are primarily for my use (to quickly setup a system for usage/testing/debugging) - and so are not guranteed to work with every OS/system/distro.
+While anyone is free to use the direct setup files, do note that they are primarily for my use (to quickly setup a system for usage/testing/debugging) - and are not guaranteed to work in your system.

 ## Usage

-Executing the python script directly (without custom arguments) will fetch a list of all teamdrives to which the account has access - allowing you to select a teamdrive from this list which will then be scanned, and strm files for all media files found in this source will be created.
+Executing the python script directly (without custom arguments) will fetch a list of all teamdrives to which the account has access -- allowing you to select a teamdrive from this list which will then be scanned for media files.

 Alternatively, you can pass [custom arguments](#custom-arguments) to the script to scan a particular folder, or to modify the directory where the strm files are stored after being generated.

-Once the script finishes generating the strm files after a scan, you can add this [directory as a source](https://kodi.wiki/view/Adding_video_sources) in your Kodi installation.
-For most practical purposes, Kodi will treat these `.strm` files as actual media files.
+Once the script finishes generating strm files after a scan, add the resulting [directory as a source](https://kodi.wiki/view/Adding_video_sources) in your Kodi installation.
+From there on, Kodi will treat these `.strm` files as actual media files and will be able to scan/play them normally.

+> Note:
+>
+> If you are unable to play the media files with Kodi, make sure that you have installed the [Kodi AddOn for Google Drive](https://kodi.tv/addon/music-add-ons-picture-add-ons-plugins-video-add-ons/google-drive) and have logged into the add-on with the **same** Google Account that you are using for this script.

-Note; Once you're comfortable with the usage of this script, you might want to take a look at the [advanced setup](#advanced-setup) section.
+Once you're comfortable with the usage of this script, you might want to take a look at the [advanced setup](#advanced-setup) section.

 ### Generating strm files

-Running the script without any custom arguments will fetch a list of all team-drives that are connected to the account, selecting a teamdrive from this list will make the script scan the contents of the particular teamdrive.
+Running the python script without any custom arguments will fetch a list of all team-drives that are connected to the account, selecting a teamdrive from this list will make the script scan the contents of the particular teamdrive.

 ### Where are the strm files stored?

-By default, the `.strm` files generated after a scan are stored in the **working directory**.

-In case a complete teamdrive is scanned, the generated strm files will be stored inside a directory named `Drive`.
-Alternatively, after scanning a particular folder on Google Drive, the generated files will be stored in a directory of the same name as the folder scanned.

-Use `pwd` in Unix-based systems, or `dir` in Windows get the location of current working directory
+By default, the strm files generated after a scan are stored in the **working directory**.
+Use `pwd` in Unix-based systems, or `cd` in Windows get the location of current working directory.

+Look for a directory with the **same name as the source** (the Google folder/teamdrive) scanned.

 ## Custom Arguments